refinedev/refine/documentation/docs/router-integrations/next-js/index.md

 ### `/pages` Directory

-We'll use the `routerProvider` from `@refinedev/nextjs-router` to set up the router bindings for **Refine**.
+We'll use the `routerProvider` from `@refinedev/nextjs-router` to set up the router bindings for Refine.
 We'll define the action routes for our resources in the `resources` array and define our pages in the `pages` directory.

 We'll create four pages for our resources: